-Galvanizing is the process of applying a protective zinc coating to steel in order to it prevent rusting.
+Galvanizing is the process of applying a protective zinc coating to steel in order to prevent rusting.
 Even though zinc is a nonmagnetic metal, the coating is so thin that the magnetic properties of the steel are not hindered.
-Since ferrous metals are prone to rusting, galvanized steel is an excellent selection for projects that require magnetic properties in moist and corrosive environments.
+Since ferrous metals are prone to rust, galvanized steel is an excellent selection for projects that require magnetic properties in moist and corrosive environments.

 Hot rolled steel has been roll-pressed at extreme temperatures, making the steel easier to form, and also results in products that are easier to work with.
 After the process of hot rolling, the steel shrinks slightly as it cools, giving less control over the shape and resulting in scaled surfaces, slightly round edges, and small distortions.
 Because of this, hot rolled steel is ideal for magnetic projects where precise shapes and tolerances are not as important as hardness and strength.

-Cold rolled steel is hot rolled steel that is further processed for more precise dimensions, closer tolerances, and a better surface finish.
-Cold finished steel is distinctive by its aesthetic appearance, having well defined corners, more uniformity, and a smooth surface.
-Because of this cold rolled steel is best suited for magnetic projects that require accurate precision or where visual appeal is important.
+Cold-rolled steel is hot rolled steel that is further processed for more precise dimensions, closer tolerances, and a better surface finish.
+Cold finished steel is distinctive by its aesthetic appearance, having well-defined corners, more uniformity, and a smooth surface.
+Because of this cold-rolled steel is best suited for magnetic projects that require accurate precision or where visual appeal is important.
 However, because cold roll steel requires more processing than hot rolled steel, it also comes with a larger price tag.

 Ferritic & Martensitic Stainless Steel